implicitly-awesome/exop/README.md

 # some_param = %{a: 3, b: "inner_b_attr"}

 parameter :some_param, type: :map, inner: %{
   a: [type: :integer, required: true],
   b: [type: :string, length: %{min: 1, max: 6}]
 }

+# you can omit `type` check while you're passing either Map or Keyword to an operation
+parameter :some_param, inner: %{
+  a: [type: :integer, required: true],
+  b: [type: :string, length: %{min: 1, max: 6}]
+}